 What Are Monochromatic Colors?

-Monochromatic colors are the same color in a range of shades in a single hue.
+Monochromatic colors are the same color in a range of shades.
 Traditional color theory states each hue must come from the color wheel and be a primary, secondary or tertiary color.
 However, that isn’t always the case.
 As with most guidelines, there are times you can break the rule and come up with something truly unique.

 Monochromatic colors might not be the obvious choice for design.
 However, using a single color makes a bold statement.
 If you have linked your branding strongly with a specific color, a monochromatic design enhances that overall brand image.